GitRealHappy/GitRealHappy.github.io/convention.md

 ---
 layout: convention
-title: "The Creative Economy Convention"
+title: "The Creator Economy Convention"
 description: "The premier gathering for creators who are serious about building sustainable, profitable personal brands.
 Join visionaries from around the world for three days of transformational content and premium connections."
 permalink: /convention/
 ---